tektutor/openshift-feb-2024/Day1/README.md

 - kubectl,

 ## Lab - Listing the RedHat Openshift Nodes
-In the below commands, oc is the client tool we would be using to interact with Openshift cluster
+In the below commands, oc and kubectl is the client tool we would be using to interact with Openshift cluster

 ```
 oc version
 oc get nodes
 oc get nodes -o wide
+kubectl get nodes
 ```

 Expected output